 We are going to stay at the Gananoque municipal marina tonight, but the check-in time is not until noon, so after a round of swims we pull up the anchor and go for a little ride around the area.
 There seems to be houses on nearly all of the islands – even the tiny ones.
 There is one cute little house on an island so small that there is barely any land left to walk on, and I have no idea how it could survive a bad storm as the foot of the house is inches above the lake level and one could easily fish right from the front deck.
 The island names continue to impress – here we find Blackduck, Hemlock, Pitchpine, Forsyth and White Calf islands.

-We arrive in Gananoque to a very busy marina and get tied up at the main dock for a round of pump outs and to figure out where our reserved slips are.
-While we’re pumping, Magnus runs over and sizes up the slips.
+We arrive in Gananoque to a very busy marina and get tied up at the main dock for a round of pump outs and send Magnus out to to figure out where our reserved slips are.
 We both motor over and get docked, attach the electrical cables, and get that sweet air conditioning pumping, as it’s just past noon and already 31 degrees.
 Since there’s little wind in the protected marina, it feels a lot hotter here than it did at anchor.

 The gang enjoys a round of sandwiches on Bella Blue and then the Olsons walk into town while the Henriques opt to stay back to do a little work on their boat, and perhaps enjoy an afternoon nap.
 It’s a short, but blazingly hot walk into town.
 Today is the last day of a local Ribfest and craft market which are being held at a downtown park.
 In the craft market is, of course, another one of those damn cloned Peruvian flute bands which I just can’t find room in my heart to appreciate.
 You may want to see the post from our recent trip to Madeira for a full explanation of the worldwide Peruvian flute band phenomenon.
 I walk by them with my pinky fingers jammed neatly into my ears, but tried to hide it so I wouldn’t hurt their feelings.